Chase Baker

 Chase Baker (born May 21, 1988) is an American coach and former football defensive tackle.
 He played for the Minnesota Vikings of the National Football League (NFL).
 Since 2023, he has been the defensive line coach for the NFL Academy in Loughborough, UK.
 He was selected for the Tampa Bay Buccaneers National Coaching Academy in 2025.

 College career

-Baker played college football at Boise State where he was a 3-year stater.
+Baker played college football at Boise State where he was a 3-year starter.
 He finished his career with 100 tackles, 6.5 sacks, and 13 TFLs.
 As part of the 2007 Boise State recruiting class, they accumulated a record of 50-3 and are considered the "Winningest Class in NCAA History."
 Baker received his bachelor's degree in Business Administration and Management.

 In 2018, Baker graduated from Southern Methodist University with a Master's in Sport Management.

 Professional career

 Minnesota Vikings

 After being signed by the Minnesota Vikings of the National Football League in 2012, he was subsequently cut as the Vikings reduced their roster to 53 players.
 He was added to the practice squad the next day, where he spent the remainder of the 2012 season.
 In 2013, Baker made the 53-man roster, and played in 5 games for the Vikings, contributing 2 tackles and 2 assisted tackles.
 In his two seasons with the Vikings, Baker primarily contributed on special teams and as a backup defensive tackle.